xxfast/jaxrs-reminder-app/README.md

 > Connect reminder-ogm-mongo-service
 > Improve authentication service ( redis back-end )
 > Add registry client to API gateway
-...
+> Add DNS for service discovery
+> Possible change from eureka to kube-proxy
+> Implement authentication service and remove it from users-service ...
 ..  * updating *
 .